gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 Leveraging Oracle Cloud services for Analytical Data Platform, you can build Lakehouse solutions that combine the abilities of a data lake and a data warehouse to process a broad range of enterprise and streaming data for business analysis and machine learning (please visit [Oracle Architecture Center](https://https://docs.oracle.com/en/solutions/data-platform-lakehouse/index.html#GUID-A328ACEF-30B8-4595-B86F-F27B512744DF) for a complete description of the reference architecture).

 In the context of Zero ETL, I will focus on specific capabilities and features provided by some of the services described in the reference architecture.
-Let's consider the following logical architecture:
+Let's consider the following initial state:

 <!--
 ![Initial Scenario - Potential Data Sources](/data-organon/images/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud/initial-scenario-zeroetl-lakehouse-oci.png)